top of page

 bkgd14.png

 All activities involve practicing verbalizations with unfamiliar adults and peers.
-The primary goal is to generalize talking to as many people, places, and activities during the week.
+The primary goal is to generalize talking to as many people, places, and activities during the weekend.

 How will my child do all these activities?

-Each child will receive 1:1 specialized support from a counselor assigned to working with them.
+A therapist will support each child with their individual goals.
 Counselors break down each activity into small steps and provide rehearsal practice until the child is able to meet their goal for the day, or the week.

 What if my child is in a different stage of progress than other children?

-Individual goals are developed prior to camp and adapted each day, throughout the day, to meet the needs of each camper.
-The team meets every morning and evening of camp to plan for how to help each child meet their goals.
+Individual goals are developed before the intensive and adapted each week, to meet the needs of each attendee.
+The team meets each morning and evening to plan how to help each child meet their goals.

 Who is it for?